Dowsley/GodAmp/README.md

 3. [Fall of Envy - Wondering](https://www.reverbnation.com/fallofenvy)
 4. [AMRPHIS - Metalcore](https://youtu.be/WhU461oCmD8?si=nSzPaObakaQ9qYIr)

-As far as I know they are royalty/copyright free, but please do let me know if not, and I'll take them down.
+As far as I know, they are royalty/copyright-free, but please do let me know if not, and I'll take them down.

 ## Features